apollographql/apollo-server/docs/source/integrations/plugins.md

 })
 ```

-### `renderUIPage`
+### `renderFrontend`

-The `renderUIPage` event is fired once by Apollo Server after all `serverWillStart` events run.
+The `renderFrontend` event is fired once by Apollo Server after all `serverWillStart` events run.
-You define your `renderUIPage` handler in the object returned by your [`serverWillStart`](#serverwillstart) handler, which allows it to read the values passed to `serverWillStart`. **At most one plugin in your server may define a `renderUIPage` handler.** If your server has a `renderUIPage` handler, it should return a `UIPage`, which is just an object with a string `html` field.
+You define your `renderFrontend` handler in the object returned by your [`serverWillStart`](#serverwillstart) handler, which allows it to read the values passed to `serverWillStart`. **At most one plugin in your server may define a `renderFrontend` handler.** If your server has a `renderFrontend` handler, it should return a `FrontendPage`, which is just an object with a string `html` field.
 The value of that field will be served as HTML for any requests with `accept: text/html` headers.
-(By default, Apollo Server installs `ApolloServerPluginUIGraphQLPlayground` which serves GraphQL Playground as a UI page.)
+(By default, Apollo Server installs `ApolloServerPluginFrontendGraphQLPlayground` which serves GraphQL Playground as a frontend page.)

 #### Example